VEGF C Human

 Vascular Endothelial Growth Factor Human Recombinant, Plant

-Vascular Endothelial Growth Factor Human Recombinant produced in Oryza Sativa has a molecular mass of 19.2kDa.
-The VEGF is purified by proprietary chromatographic techniques.
+Recombinant Human Vascular Endothelial Growth Factor, produced in Oryza Sativa (rice), has a molecular weight of 19.2kDa.
+The purification of VEGF is achieved through proprietary chromatographic methods.

 Shipped with Ice Packs